Somkiat Chantra

-Somkiat Chantra (สมเกียรติ จันทรา; born 15 December 1998) is a Thai Grand Prix motorcycle racer who is competing in MotoGP for Idemitsu Honda LCR Honda in 2025.
-He previously competed in Moto2 for Idemitsu Honda Team Asia from 2019 to 2024.
+Somkiat Chantra (สมเกียรติ จันทรา; born 15 December 1998) is a Thai motorcycle racer who is contracted to compete in the Superbike World Championship for Honda HRC.
+Chantra previously competed for Idemitsu Honda LCR during the 2025 MotoGP World Championship, becoming the first Thai rider to compete at the highest level of Grand Prix motorcycle racing.
+Chantra is also a two-time race winner in Moto2, in which he competed for Idemitsu Honda Team Asia between 2019 and 2024.

-Chantra is the second Asia Talent Cup graduate to make it to MotoGP after Ai Ogura, both starting from the 2025 MotoGP season.
+Chantra is the second Asia Talent Cup graduate to debut in MotoGP after Ai Ogura, both starting from the 2025 MotoGP season.

 Career

 Early career

 Coming through the Shell Advance Asia Talent Cup ranks, Chantra gained fame by becoming the champion in 2016.
-He competed in the 2017 FIM CEV Moto3 Junior World Championship, and qualified on Pole Position in the season opener, but crashed out of the race.
-He would finish 8th in Le Mans, 13th in Jerez, 7th in Aragon, and 10th in Valencia, finishing the season 20th overall, with 26 points.
-He stayed in the 2018 FIM CEV Moto3 Junior World Championship, and was a constant finisher in the high points scoring places, but could not score a podium, his season's best result a 4th place in France.
-He ended the year 9th in the standings, with 61 total points.
+He competed in the 2017 FIM CEV Moto3 Junior World Championship, and qualified on pole position in the season opener, but crashed out of the race.
+He would finish eighth in Le Mans, 13th in Jerez, seventh in Aragon, and tenth in Valencia, finishing the season 20th overall, with 26 points.
+He stayed in the 2018 FIM CEV Moto3 Junior World Championship, and was a constant finisher in the high points scoring places, but could not score a podium, his season's best result a fourth place in France.
+He ended the year ninth in the standings, with 61 total points.